 Consider a hardware wallet if you want to utilise MyEtherWallet or Trust Wallet with your ETH safely.

 How Much Can I Earn With Ethereum Staking?

 As of this writing, you can earn anywhere from 3% to 8% of your deposited Ethereum in ETH coins per year.

 The amount of staked ETH at any given time affects your rate of return on the network.
-More users stake their ETH when there are fewer of those validating the protocol.
+More users risk their ETH when fewer of those validate the protocol.
 Therefore, the payoff is more significant.
 Because of this, the return is proportional to the amount of staked ETH.

 The amount of money you get back depends on the current value of the Ethereum currency.
 Increased ETH prices mean that your reward grows even more.
 However, if the price of ETH falls, so does the value of your incentive.

 It is possible to receive rewards for validating by locking up some of your Ether through Ethereum staking.
 However, you can join a staking pool of 32 ETH, or you can stake alone.